White House station

 White House is a NJ Transit railroad station on the Raritan Valley Line, in the Whitehouse Station section of Readington in Hunterdon County, New Jersey.
 The station is on the west side of Main Street in the center and the station building has subsequently been turned into a branch library for the Hunterdon County Library system.
 This station has no weekend service.

 The building was designed for the Central Railroad of New Jersey in the Richardson Romanesque style by Bradford Gilbert who is best known for having designed the first steel-framed curtain wall building, but who also designed at least six railroad stations.
 It was added to the National Register of Historic Places in 1984 for its significance in architecture and part in the Operating Passenger Railroad Stations Thematic Resource.

 Station layout

 The station has a single low-level asphalt side platform.
+The platform is 201 ft long and accommodates two cars.